John Forster Alcock

 John Forster Alcock (14 April 1841 – 13 March 1910) was an influential English sportsman and football organiser.
-He was founder of Football Association and FA Committee-member in 1863 – 1866.
+He was founder of Football Association and FA committee member from 1863 to 1866.

 Biography

 John Forster Alcock was born in Sunderland in 1841 to Charles Alcock (1807–1881) – a ship-owner and ship-broker – and Elizabeth Forster (1825–1891).
 He was the eldest child of 9 and the family lived on Norfolk Street (otherwise known as Sunniside), Sunderland and on the same street lived an uncle who headed the Alcock family's upholstery business.
 The Alcock family relocated prior to the 1861 census to the London area and both John Forster Alcock and Charles William Alcock (his younger brother) attended Harrow School.

 Less is known of John Forster Alcock than his brother Charles, but he was a ship-owner and ship-broker who represented the Forest Club at the meetings that led to the foundation of the FA in 1863.
 He served on the committee of the FA until 1866 when he was replaced by Charles himself.

 John Forster Alcock died aged 68 in 1910.